 • If you are going to charge money for sessions, you absolutely need to be ethical about it.
 I strongly feel that if you are going to accept payments for your work then you need to set yourself up as a business and you need to pay your taxes accordingly.
 If not, then you shouldn’t be accepting money for your work.
 Period.

-• If possible, give yourself some time to learn what you really like to do before you become exclusive to one type of photography.
+• If possible, give yourself a lot of time to learn what you really like to do before you become exclusive to one type of photography.
 When I first had my logo made up I had decided in my mind that I only wanted to shoot sessions for senior girls, weddings, newborns and maybe some families.
 My Angie Arthur Photography logo completely reflects that (by the lighter pink and green colors I have in it.)
 I was completely wrong though!
 After shooting a few newborn sessions I learned that for me they were way too much work and way too boring.
 After shooting a few weddings I realized that my other job with I Heart Faces does not give me enough extra time to edit gajillions of wedding photos in a timely manner.
 After shooting a few senior boy sessions just to try them out I learned that I have just as much fun (if not more!) working with senior boys as I do with senior girls.
 After photographing a few family and children sessions I realized that posed sessions were not for me.
+Overall, I seem to be best at photographing High School Seniors and Teens of all ages so I have made a conscious decision to focus my photography business in those areas.

 Something to think about: For me, it was much easier to photograph a session for free and be able to take all the time I needed to edit that session than to charge $50 for a session and then have to worry about whether my clients were getting angry that they didn’t have their photos ready to go on a disc within 5 days.
 Is $50 worth that stress?
-I would think not.
+In my opion, absolutely not.

 Really ponder about all the time and money you are investing into each session and all of the time it will be taking away from your family.
 Was the money you charged really worth that?
 If it was, then that’s wonderful!
 If not, I’d suggest that you need to rethink your plan.
 Your time is valuable and you need to charge accordingly.